sinjinablueshirt/reverb_backend/design/concepts/FileUrl/api-spec.md

   "error": "string"
 }
 ```

 ---

 ### POST /api/FileUrl/deleteFile

-**Description:** Removes a file record from the concept's state and deletes the corresponding content from Google Cloud Storage.
+**Description:** Removes a file's metadata from the system and deletes its corresponding content from Google Cloud Storage.

 **Requirements:**
 - `file` exists.